 Organised by: Charles Gillott, Philippa Hughes, Will Mihkelson, and Abraham Mariech

 Join Anton Rosenfeld from Garden Organic to learn about organic growing.

 Organic growing considers not just the plant you are growing, but also how it interacts with the soil, surroundings and the wider environment.

 This event was organised by Jana Green and the Grantham Centre’s Green Impact SHEFF-Yield team.

-At this event, we’ll hear from a range of experts about the importance of soil biodiversity and its role in food security.
+At this event, we hear from a range of experts about the importance of soil biodiversity and its role in food security.
 Our speakers work across the globe on research, policy and implementation.
-They’ll cover the latest research, including how soil biodiversity-friendly agricultural techniques are already being used successfully.
+They cover the latest research, including how soil biodiversity-friendly agricultural techniques are already being used successfully.

 Speakers include Rosa Cuevas Corona (FAO Global Soil Partnership).
 Joining her is Dr Sunita Sangar (Independent Research Consultant).
 Finally, Zachary Barton (Kamala Foundation).

-At this event we will focus on the climate impact of the fast fashion industry, the market value of which was $36 billion in 2019.
-Over 1 million tonnes of textiles and clothing are discarded annually, 70% of which end up in landfill when more than half is still reusable.
+At this event we focus on the climate impact of the fast fashion industry, the market value of which was $36 billion in 2019.
+Over 1 million tonnes of textiles and clothing are discarded annually, 70% of which end up in landfill.
 Because of the size of the industry and the scope of its impact on sustainability, it is necessary to engage in proactive and meaningful conversation about this problem.

 If you want to find webinars we put on in 2016 on clean energy and climate activism then look here.